Encharted Cook

 There are many imaginative ways in which herbs can be used to enhance dishes.
 They can be cooked into a dish from the very beginning like a bay leaf in braised and stewed dishes, added toward the end of cooking like chervil in bearnaise sauce, and even added to cold dishes like herb butters, dips, salads, and salad dressings where their flavor can be bright and vibrant.

 Today we see herbs being used more than ever as home cooks and chefs branch out and hone their special signature style of food.
+We see them not only in savory dishes, but also in desserts.
 But herbs haven't always been in the spotlight in the way they are today.

 During the 1960's the most common herb seen on a plate was a sprig of parsley.
 In the 1990's that sprig was chopped and sprinkled liberally around the rim of a plate.
 But herbs are so much more than a parsley garnish.